 If you want to set up dynamic ads, turn on this feature.
 Dynamic ads allow you to upload multiple images and create a variety of headlines to test for the best performance.

 Next, you can modify your budget and schedule for each ad set.

-In the Audience section, you can create custom audiences based on location, age, gender, and languages.
+You can create custom audiences in the Audience section based on location, age, gender, and language.
 You can also segment your audience based on demographics, interests, and behaviors.

 - People who like your page

-- Friends of people who like your page
+- Friends of people who want your page

 - People who’ve used your app